Society for Romanian Studies: Activities

 The society holds its Annual General Meeting at the annual conference of the Association for Slavic, East European, and Eurasian Studies (ASEEES), organized in late November in the United States.
-At that time, the Society also offers an annual graduate student essay prize for an outstanding unpublished essay or thesis chapter written in English by a graduate student and a biennial bok award to the best single-authored scholarly title published in English in any social science or humanities discipline on a Romanian studies topic.
+At that time, the Society also offers an annual graduate student essay prize for an outstanding unpublished essay or thesis chapter written in English by a graduate student and a biennial book award to the best single-authored scholarly title published in English in any social science or humanities discipline on a Romanian studies topic.
 SRS members also attend conferences organized by different universities and other scholarly associations.

 Since 1986, the society has held several well-attended international conferences gathering Romanian studies scholars from a variety of countries.
 The First International Congress was held at the Sorbonne in Paris in 1986 with the help of Asociatia Internationala de Studii Romanesti.
 It was later decided to organize these international meetings in Romania.
 Subsequent conferences were then held in Iași in 1993, Cluj in 1997, Suceava in 2001, Constanța in 2007, Sibiu in 2012, Bucharest in 2015, and Timișoara in 2022.
 The 2025 Conference of the Society for Romanian studies is set to be held in May 2025, hosted by Babeș-Bolyai University in Cluj-Napoca.

 In 2013, the society launched a book collection in partnership with Polirom, Romania’s largest publisher of academic titles.
 Co-ordinated by Irina Livezeanu and Lavinia Stan, the Studii Româneşti/Romanian Studies/Études Roumaines/Rumänische Studien series publishes scholarly books in Romanian written or edited by SRS members.
 It considers for publication Romanian translations of scholarly monographs already published in a foreign language, original scholarly monographs written in Romanian, and edited collections of Romanian-language essays dealing with a unifying theme.
 Book proposals must deal with Romania and/or Moldova and the populations living on their territories or with the Romanian and Moldovan diasporas and cultures, and they must have primarily an academic profile.
 Contributions may have a disciplinary, interdisciplinary or multidisciplinary focus, drawing on history, political science, sociology, anthropology, law, economics, linguistics, literature, art history and other fields.

 The American Historical Association and the American Political Science Association are some of the scholarly organizations with which the SRS is affiliated.
 The society has joint-membership arrangements with the South East European Studies Association (SEESA), as well as the Romanian Studies Association of America (RSAA).
 Recently, the society has welcomed the Faculty of Political Science at the University of Bucharest, the Bucharest Academy of Economic Studies, and CEPOS at the University of Craiova among its organizational members.